tagion/tagion/docs/gov/intro/jargonbusting.md

 This way the information in the network is synchronised up to the recent moment of _consensus_, and the resulting shared version of all individual _database(s)_ is called the "state" of the network (as in "state of play" or "the current situation").

 How _consensus_ on the _state_ of the network is achieved is different from one distributed network to the next.
 So called "blockchains" offered the first popular solution for _consensus_ without a central authority.
 And when the practical limitations of _blockchains_ became obvious and new solutions were sought, the collective term "DLTs" was introduced - which stands for "distributed ledger technologies" .
 The "ledger" part of that term was again inherited from the early use-cases of _DLTs_ in currency transactions and accounting.

+Tagion however, as a network of distributed databases, has utilty far beyond ledger based accounting.
+But to understanding the concept and implementation of _consensus_ it is useful to consider its heritage.

 ## Consensus: how nodes know what other know